open-education-hub/operating-systems/content/chapters/app-interact/lab/content/dbus.md

 Then, in another terminal, we'll run `firefox www.google.com` again.

-Going back to the `dbus-monitor` output we find the following:
+Going back to the `dbus-monitor` output, we find the following:

 ```console
 ...